 A President and Vice-Presidents shall be appointed by the Management Committee to serve a period of three years.

-Power to conduct the affairs of the Federation shall he vested in a Management Committee consisting of: -
+Power to conduct the affairs of the Federation shall be vested in a Management Committee consisting of:

 The Officers shall be ex-officio members of all Associations with power to vote.

 b.
-Three representatives of each member Association elected annually at the Association's First Meeting.
+Up to three representatives of each member Association elected annually at the Association's First Meeting.

 c.
 Life Members of the Federation still in the teaching service.